pinoramajs/pinorama/packages/pinorama-docs/guide/index.md

 ::: tip
 **Need a Quick Start?** 🚀

-If you're looking to get started quickly, check out [Pinorama Studio](/studio/), a Web App and CLI that allows you to store, view, filter, and analyze logs with minimal setup.
+If you're looking to get started quickly, check out [Pinorama Studio Quickstart](/guide/quick-start/), a Web App and CLI that allows you to store, view, filter, and analyze logs with minimal setup.
 :::

 ## Understanding the suite